mattyoung101/slingshot/README.md

 - Advanced indexing system
     - Graph-based (backwards BFS) automatic dependency tracking between SV documents
         - Improves performance by only compiling the documents necessary to index a file
-    - Multi-threaded for theoretically higher-performance on large codebases
+    - Asynchronous; does not block the main thread while indexing is active
 - Simple configuration
   - Slingshot is configured through a simple `.slingshot.toml` file declared in the project's root directory
   - This format is documented in [docs/config.md](docs/config.md)
+  - File discovery using directory walking or F-lists with automatic dependency resolution
+  - "It Just Works!"
 - Compatible with Ubuntu 22.04+ and similar Linux distributions

 Future features are planned on the [issue tracker](https://github.com/mlyoung101/slingshot/issues).

 ### Current state
-Slingshot is somewhat stable and is ready for testing in larger projects.
+Slingshot is relatively stable and is ready for testing in larger projects.
+I'm actively using it myself daily to develop my PhD dissertation.
 Please keep me posted!

 ### Timeline
 Slingshot is being developed in my free time during my PhD.
 I do not _always_ have time to work on this project.